Skip to content

 A large collection

-In addition to 76 oil paintings, we also care for 607 print copies of his works, with more in bound volumes, and 77 copies of his written works.
+In addition to 76 oil paintings, we also care for 607 print copies of Reynolds's works, with more in bound volumes, and 77 copies of his written works.
 This collection forms the largest body and widest distribution of works by Joshua Reynolds in the British historic house setting.

 Reynolds's early career